Making the determination

 Determinations are public documents unless a non-publication order has been granted.

-Public determinations and summaries of employment law cases from 2005 on are published on the Ministry of Business, Innovation and Employment’s employment law database.
+Public determinations and summaries of employment law cases from 2005 on are published on our employment law database.

 Awarding remedies and costs